vvheritagevv/bsdNotes/suspendResume.rst

 Got most of the info from the `Freebsd <https://www.freebsd.org/doc/en/books/handbook/acpi-overview.html>`_ acpi page.

-*TODO find the lid switch and configure it.*
+*TODO find the lid switch and configure it.
+Just need to reboot*

 made a change to /etc/sysctl.conf